arivictor/intentional-architecture-in-python/book/9-putting-it-together.md

     assert member.id in fitness_class.waitlist
     assert len(fitness_class.waitlist) == 1

+**What this test reveals:** We need a `FitnessClass` that can track a waitlist separately from bookings, and a way to add members to it.
+The test shows that premium members should succeed when the class is full.

 def test_basic_member_cannot_join_waitlist():
     """Basic members get an error when trying to book a full class."""